wp-plugins/duplicator/readme.txt

 * Move, migrate or clone a WordPress site between domains or hosts with **zero downtime**
 * Pull down a live site to localhost for development
+* Transfer a WordPress site from one host to another
 * Manually backup a WordPress site or parts of a site
 * Duplicate a live site to a staging area or vice versa
 * Bundle up an entire WordPress site for easy reuse or distribution